OCR-D/ocrd-website/site/en/workflows.md

 ### Step 16: Post-correction

 <!-- BEGIN-EVAL sed -n '0,/^## Notes/ p' ./repo/ocrd-website.wiki/Workflow-Guide-post-correction.md|sed '$d' -->
 In this processing step, the recognized text is corrected by statistical error modelling, language modelling, and word modelling (dictionaries, morphology and orthography).

 **Note:** Most tools benefit strongly from input which includes alternative OCR hypotheses.
-Currently, models for `ocrd-cor-asv-ann-process` are optimised for input from single OCR engines, whereas `ocrd-cis-postcorrect` expects input from multi-OCR alignment.
+Currently, models for `ocrd-cor-asv-ann-process` are optimised for input from specific OCR models, whereas `ocrd-cis-postcorrect` expects input from multi-OCR alignment.
+For more information, see [this presentation](https://vdhd2021.hypotheses.org/176) at vDHd 2021 (held on 23rd May 2021) ([slides](https://dhd-ag-ocr.github.io/slides/OCR@vDHd-Z3.pdf) / [video](https://meet.gwdg.de/playback/presentation/2.0/playback.html?meetingId=db36b9cd45a79838b121a8b68270a85734c8f026-1621428290680) in German)

+**Note:** There is some overlap with [text alignment](https://github.com/OCR-D/ocrd-website/wiki/Workflow-Guide-text-alignment) here, which can also be used (or contribute to) post-correction.

 #### Available processors
 <table class="processor-table">